-Massage Therapy 101 And Every Possible Reason You Will Love It
+Massage Therapy And Why You Will Love It

 Like falling in love, gently stroking a cat or staring into the embers of a fire, massage is one of those timeless things that we have in common with the billions of people who called this planet ‘home’ long before we did.

 When you lie on the massage table, ready for your body to sink into that soft and velvety state of bliss, an imaginary thread joins you to all those who over the centuries loved and enjoyed massage just as much as you do today.

 You can imagine the hushed voices and echoes of an ancient Roman bath house where attendants would massage with sweet almond oils.

 Or you picture those who – in the heat of an Egyptian summer were slowly massaged with scented oil of myrrh while fan bearers languidly looked on.

 Whereas in ancient times massage was based mainly on instinct – the massage therapy of today delivers deeply relaxing therapeutic treatments based not only on intuition, but on a therapist’s training too and their wide knowledge of anatomy and physiology.